 The OSU College of Forestry strives to provide useful resources for students in order to assist them in their search for permanent, part-time, seasonal, and internship opportunities.
 We believe that these types of career experiences will enhance their education and support future career prospects.
 We are also interested in assisting current and prospective students who are have not entered the College of Forestry but are interested in exploring the many career options available in the fields of forestry, natural resources, recreation, and forest products.
 The College of Forestry has partnered with employers from various sectors of forestry to provide job shadow opportunities.

-Students and employers are welcome to contact the College of Forestry Student Resources & Engagement Office to find out more about job shadow opportunities.
+Students and employers are welcome to contact the College of Forestry Student Services Office to find out more about job shadow opportunities.
 Comments and questions should be directed to Brooke Harrington, 541-737-1593.

 How to participate in a job shadow experience:

 - See current opportunities.